AagamChhajer/Sentiment-Analysis-Python/README.md

 2. samplevideo.mp3 file is the video whose sentiment analysis is executed.
 I have taken the Video of Steve Jobs'2005 Stanford Commencement Address.
 The link to the original video is https://www.youtube.com/watch?v=Hd_ptbiPoXM.

+USAGE:

+1. Clone the repository to your jupyter notebook or Google Colab.
+2. Place the video file named "samplevideo.mp4" and "sentiment.txt" in the same directory as the "main.py" file.
+3. Run the "main.py" file using Python 3.
+4. The output will display the distribution of emotions as a pie chart and the overall sentiment of the text.